hpmicro/zephyr_sdk_glue/samples/cherryusb/device/cdc_acm/cdc_acm_vcom/README_en.rst

 - Download the program and run.
 The computer can automatically recognize and install the USB to serial port driver and enumerate a device with a com port.

-- Open the "Serial Port Debugging Assistant" software, check DTR, select the enumerated com port, and click to open the serial port
+- Open the "Serial Port Debugging Assistant" software, select the enumerated com port, and click to open the serial port

 - Then enter characters in the "Serial Port Debugging Assistant", click Send, and the characters sent will be echoed in the "Serial Port Debugging Assistant".